what is an affidavit used for what is an affidavit used for

 Steps to Draft an Affidavit

 1. Defining the Purpose: The commencement of affidavit drafting revolves around clarifying its intent.
-Whether an affidavit is evidence in court proceedings, a declaration of property status, or testament to personal identification, its purpose molds the content and structure.
+Whether an affidavit is evidence in court proceedings, a declaration of property status, or a testament to personal identification, its purpose molds the content and structure.

 2. Identifying the Affiant: The individual making the affidavit, the affiant, necessitates correct identification.
 This includes full names, addresses, and other relevant identifiers, eliminating any chance of mismatch or misrepresentation.